ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-02_Hello_World-Expo-Style/01-Creating-A-Basic-App-With-Expo.md

 ![alt_text](assets/Capture2.PNG "image_tooltip")

-"Hello World" is a super simple app, so choose the default template, 'blank.'
-Hit 'enter' to accept.
+"Hello World" is a super simple app, so we won't need tab-navigation.
+Hit 'enter' to accept the default template, 'blank.'
 Expo will now extract the files you need and setup your app.

 ![alt_text](assets/Capture3.PNG "image_tooltip")